magenta-aps/osdatascanner/docs/architecture/pipeline.md

 four collector processes and the admin and report module.
 There are a lot of complex, moving parts.

-To ease comprehension of the entire set of interactions at a fine devel of detail, the complete, an overview interaction between all components (as well as the user) is illustrated by the UML Sequence Diagram below:
+To ease comprehension of the entire set of interactions at a fine level of detail, an overview of interactions between all components (as well as the user) is illustrated by the UML Sequence Diagram below:

 ![UML Sequence Diagram of engine component communication](./os2ds_sequence_overview.svg)